OpenF2/F2/docs/src/container-development.md

 </html>
 ```

-In developing a more advanced container, the HTML document's `body` element would contain additional markup and allow for specific positioning or placement of apps.
+<span class="label label-info">Note</span> In developing a more advanced container, the HTML document's `body` element would contain additional markup and allow for [specific positioning or placement of apps](#apphandlers-for-app-layout).
 Additionally, more advanced containers could introduce features and functionality to their apps in the form of authentication APIs, streaming data feeds, federated search, etc. All containers must follow the [F2 design guidelines](#container-design).

 ### Basic AppConfig